Using higher-order contracts to model session types: Introduction

 \paragraph{\bfseries Paper structure:} The remainder of the paper is organised as follows.
 In \rsec{session.types} we recall the standard theory of session types, while \rsec{contracts} is devoted to our exposition of higher-order contracts and our novel notion of parametrised peer sub-contract preorder $\peerleq[\B] $.
 In \rsec{syntactic-peer-preorders} we show that, although the definition of this preorder is set-theoretic, it can be characterised using only the syntactic form of contracts; this stems from the very restricted form that our higher-order contracts can take.
-Using this syntactic characterisation we can develop enough properties of the preorders~$\peerleq[\B] $ to ensure the existence of the particular preorder $\B_0$ alluded to in (\ref{eq:fixpoint}) above; this is the topic of \rsec{results}.
+Using this syntactic characterisation we can develop enough properties of the preorders~$\peerleq[\B] $ to ensure the existence of the particular preorder $\B_0$ alluded to in (\ref{eq:fixpoint}) above; this is the topic of \rsec{results}.\enlargethispage{\baselineskip}

-As we have already stated, this result depends on the existence of the novel duality operator on contracts, $\dual{\sigma}$.
-This is defined and discussed separately in \rsec{complement}.
-In \rsec{discussion} we then go on to show how this operator can be used to improve on the type-checking systems for session types in papers such as \cite{DBLP:journals/entcs/YoshidaV07,DBLP:journals/iandc/Vasconcelos12}. \leaveout{ In \cite{DBLP:conf/sac/BernardiH12}, building on \cite{DBLP:conf/ppdp/Barbanerad10}, we have already developed a result similar to the full-abstraction of \rsec{results}, but for for \emph{first-order} session contracts, and using a combination of \emph{server} and \emph{client} subcontract relations.
-In \rsec{server.client} we show how this approach can be recovered from our \emph{peer} subcontract relation. }
+As we have already stated, this result depends on being able to construct the complement of a contract.
+Our proposal, $\prdual{\sigma}$, is discussed separately in \rsec{complement}.
+This section also contains explanations of the deficiencies of the previous proposals $\stdual{\sigma}$, and $\comp{\sigma}$.
+It then finishes, in \rsec{discussion}, with a discussion of how our proposed operator $\prdual{-}$ can be used to improve on the type-checking systems for session types in papers such as \cite{DBLP:journals/entcs/YoshidaV07,DBLP:journals/iandc/Vasconcelos12}.

-Related work is then discussed in \rsec{conclusions}, and the appendices contain standard material or technical results.
+Related work is then discussed in \rsec{conclusions}, and the appendices contain some standard material and some minor technical results.